pangpang20/gaussdb-python/docs/api/errors.rst

 DB-API exceptions
 -----------------

-In compliance with the DB-API, all the exceptions raised by Psycopg derive from the following classes:
+In compliance with the DB-API, all the exceptions raised by GaussDB derive from the following classes:

 .. parsed-literal::